Early Childhood Services Program

 Early Education Classrooms

-Early Education classrooms provide embedded programming for children with severe special needs four mornings or afternoons a week within play-based settings.
+Early Education classrooms provide extensive play-based programming, enriched with specialized supports embedded through the play, for children with severe special needs, four mornings or afternoons a week within play-based settings.
 Teams work collaboratively to meet the individual needs of each child within an inclusive environment.
 Each classroom includes a mix of children from the community as Play Partners.
-Family oriented program Sessions are provided regularly at the schools,communities or in homes to further support families in meeting their childrens’ needs within the home and community.
+Family oriented program Sessions are provided regularly at the schools,communities or in homes to further support families in meeting their children's needs within the home and community.
 Families can choose from a wide arrange of options every year.

 Play Partners have an integral part within the Early Education classroom.
 While enjoying the benefits of play-based programming, Play Partners are role models to their peers.
 Play Partners must be 3 years of age as of September 1st of the current school year.
 Application forms can be picked up in person, or downloaded below.
 Please drop off all application forms at the community school close to you.
 Spots will be prioritized for children in each attendance area and those with special developmental needs.